johnpmeyers20/rippertoire/README.md

 The most challening part about memorizing hours worth of music is the thousands of words that go along with it.
 On Rippertoire, musicians can maintain lists

+  - Past - for songs that are an active part of your repertoire, and need no brushing up on.
+  - Present - for works in progress,
   - Future - for songs that you'd like to learn,
-  - Current - for works in progress,
-  - Past - for songs that are an active part of your repertoire, and need no brushing up on.

 Musicians can store the lyrics to the songs that they're learning OR writing in any of the given lists.
 For each song, a user should be able to input the Artist and title.